-The Law Offices of Wolf & Pravato, P.A., are Ft.
-Lauderdale accident attorneys and Ft.
-Lauderdale wrongful death attorneys who have represented many families who have lost love ones in tragic accidents.
+The Law Offices of Wolf & Pravato, P.A., are Fort Lauderdale accident attorneys and Fort Lauderdale wrongful death attorneys who have represented many families who have lost love ones in tragic accidents.

 The Illinois man charged with a 2009 fatal hit-and-run of two British businessmen pleaded guilty Friday morning to two counts of vehicular homicide and leaving the scene of a fatal crash.